Thursday, April 25, 2024

 [This Tower of Anto was so called by António Nobre, the great poet of Só, who lived in it and sang it in his verses.
 And it was later inhabited by Alberto d'Oliveira, an illustrious writer and diplomat, the great friend of António Nobre and beloved Coimbra.]

-Beside the Torre, the view opens to the Mondego, and a large shopping center on the opposite bank.
+Beside the Torre, a narrow view opens to the Mondego, and a large shopping center on the opposite bank.
 The cobbled road drops to a funnel-like arch, the Torre da Contenda.
 The Casa is on the other side within the picturesque snarl of sinuous stone alleys.

 We say goodbye to Coimbra at the Igreja de Santiago (twelfth century), which happens to be open this afternoon.
-Various conservation projects appear to be under way, as the saint, dressed in blue, is waiting outside of his chapel.
+Various conservation projects appear to be under way, as the saint, dressed in blue, is waiting beside his chapel.

 It's a charming church; its bones are Romanesque and shares something with the Sé Velha.
 There is a lovely Gothic chapel, and a barroco joanino altarpiece.
-Like the city it inhabits, it is a record and a product of its deep history, but still a work in progress.
+Like the city it inhabits, it is a record and a product of its deep history.
+It is a work of assemblage, of pieces being put back together, but still a work in progress.

 UPDATE (April 30th) – a few days after 25 de Abril, we are in the Largo do Carmo, Lisboa, and part of a tour at the Quartel of the Guarda Nacional Republicana (nineteenth century).
 This is the historic site where Marcello Caetano and Américo Tomás surrendered to Salgueiro Maia and ended the Estado Novo dictatorship.